Go to awork

-To easily organize tasks in projects, create task lists in the Tasks tab and the Lists view.
+To easily organize tasks in projects, create task lists in the Tasks tab via the "+ task - button".
 In the lists, you're able to create multiple tasks to be grouped together.

 Create a new list